itZian94/FinalProject/README.md

 ## Acknowledgements and contributions

-Yes, I aknowledge and contribute
+Yes, I aknowledge and contribute.